Cork footballers close in on promotion with nine-point win over Kildare

 They managed the second half pretty well despite losing goalkeeper Patrick Doyle to a black card.
 Micheál Aodh Martin went in and did excellently, including a penalty save and making three cracking stops.

-Cork are now second in the table going into the last day, two points ahead of Derry, knowing a positive result away to Tyrone would send the Rebels up.
+Cork are now in the promotion places going into the last day, two points ahead of Derry, knowing a positive result away to Tyrone would send the Rebels up.
 If Derry lose to Cavan, Cork could still be promoted without a victory in Omagh next Sunday.

 Steven Sherlock of Cork in action against Kildare.
 Picture: Michael P Ryan/Sportsfile